 - Kids: If you have kids, plan on them using more power than they necessarily need to.
 Kids will want lanterns on when you don’t necessarily need them on.
 They’ll play with your GPS.
 Everyone will be much less stressed if you plan for this appropriately.

 - Use odd battery types.
 When you can, standardize the batteries and cables you use.
 Sometimes, this doesn’t work.
 However, making an effort can make things much simpler down the road.

-- Invest in wind-, water-, or crank-powered generators.
-The technology for these generators just isn’t there yet.
-Solar power is still the way to go.
+- Invest in wind- or water- power generators.
+The setup of these generators is cumbersome and limited to where they can be used.
+Solar power is the way to go.

 11. Medical (& Hygiene)